STAT545-UBC-hw-2018-19/hw01-zhamadeh/README.md

 **What is this for?**

-* This is a repository to demonstrate my Markdown capabilities and some basic data exploration on R
+* This is a repository to demonstrate my Markdown capabilities, introduce myself (below) and show some basic data exploration on R which can be found [here](hw01-gapminder.rmd)

 **Who am I?**